rcrowther/django-static_models/README.md

 ## Generating URL'/' root
-If you are planning an complete static site, as opposed to boosting part of your site, you may run into the Djanog root problem.
+If you are planning an complete static site, as opposed to boosting part of your site, you may run into the Djanog root abstraction.
 Django serves static files from the 'static/' directory, not the root.
 It has no analogy for a physical base 'root' directory.
 It either errors, or gets a configured URL.
 So what will you do with '/'?

 Well, most visual websites will have a 'home' page of some kind.
-You could cook something up in deployment, and ignore anything that doesn't work through this app's page generation.
+You could cook something up in deployment, and ignore anything that doesn't work through page generation.
 Or you could take advantage of this app's psudo-model generation, and generate an 'index.html' page from your project's 'home' page view.
 That's the kind of purpose the pseudo-model code was added for.